apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 CAS registered service definitions can now be natively stored in [Amazon S3 buckets](../services/AmazonS3-Service-Management.html).

+### SAML2 Logout Responses

+SAML2 single logout handling handling, when CAS is running as a [SAML2 identity provider](../installation/Configuring-SAML2-Authentication.html), is now able to produce a logout response for the service provider once the single logout sequence has completed.

 ### Okta SDK v2

 CAS is now using the Okta SDK v2 mainly used to handle the integration between CAS and Okta for authentication and attribute resolution.